-Renowned for their fearlessness and guard dog instincts, the Doberman Pinscher has become a household name in America.
+Famous for their fearlessness and guard-dog instincts, the Doberman Pinscher has become a household name in America and most of Europe.
 With their god-gifted physique and high intelligence, Dobermans really do have both the brains and brawn.

-Because they were originally bred for protection, among other working jobs, they still retain their instincts to guard and defend the home.
+Because they were originally bred for protection, among other working jobs, they still retain the instincts to guard and defend the home.
 As such, thousands of Doberman Pinschers still take on this “job” in their homes all over the world.

 Doberman Pinschers are everywhere and it’s no surprise why.
 But because of their popularity, plenty of Doberman mixes also exist in this world.
 We’ve found the best and most interesting Doberman Pinscher mixes that you should know about.

 RECOMMENDED: 21 Most Unique Dog Mixes